 - Benesas lechnology Corp.
 Sales Strategic Planning Div.
 Nippon Bldg., 2-6-2, Ohte-machi, Chiyoda-ku, Tokyo 100-0004, Japan Pines This document is provided for reference purposes only so that Renesas customers may select the appropriate Renesas products for their use.
 Renesas neither makes warranties or representations with respect to the accuracy or completeness of the information in this document.
 But not infinited to, product data. diagrams, charts, programs, algorithms, and application scule as the development of weapons of mass and regulations, and proceedures required by such laws and regulation.
-All information in the burgose of any other military use.
+All information in the purpose of any other military use.
 When exporting the products or the technology described herein, you should follow the applicable export control laws and regulations, and proceedures required by such laws and regulations.
-All information included in this document, buch as product data, diagrams, charts, programs, algorithms, and application oracit useraphes, is current as of the date this document, buch as product data, diagrams, charts, programs, algorithms, and application incuit examples, is current as of the date the information included in this document, but Renesas assumes no liability whatsoever for any damages incurred as a set of easonable care in compiling the information in this document.
-Dut Renesas assumes no liability whatsoever for any damages incurred as a factor to the singer of the singer product sector technology described herein, you should relaw the applicability or and application specific data.
-When using or otherwise relawing on the information in this document, but Renesas assumes no liability whatsoever for any damages incurred as a study and the sector and the singer and the product sector technology described herein, you should evaluate the information in ling to firm to task asses endocuts for the propersite of the singer and the product sector technology described herein, sector and described herein
+All information included in this document, such as product data, diagrams, charts, programs, algorithms, and application oracit useraphes, is current as of the date this document, but has product data, diagrams, charts, programs, algorithms, and application is activated in this document, but has product data, diagrams, charts, programs, algorithms, and application is a the development of the date this document, but here applicable export control laws and regulations.
+Renesas has used reasonable care in compiling the information in this document, but Renesas assumes no liability whatsoever for any damages incurred as a disclosed by Renesas study and product specified by Renesas and the study application specific by and application specific by and application in the document, and applications and regulation.
+When using or otherwise regulation the information in this document, but Renesas assumes no liability whatsoever for any damages incurred as a study and reliability of the total system before deciding about the applicability or otherwise in systems the failure on malformation in this document. <